Smyril Line

 Smyril Line is a Faroese shipping company, linking the Faroe Islands with Denmark, Iceland, and the Netherlands.
 It previously also served Norway, the United Kingdom and Lithuania.
 Smyril is the Faroese word for the merlin.

 History

-Since 1983, the company has operated a regular international passenger, car and freight service using MS Norröna, a multi-purpose ferry built in Lübeck, Germany in 2003.
-The original vessel on the route was a Swedish-built ferry named MV Norröna (built in 1973).
+Since 1983, the company has operated a regular international passenger, car and freight service, currently using MS Norröna, a multi-purpose ferry built in Lübeck, Germany in 2003.
+The original vessel on the route was a Swedish-built ferry also named Norröna (built in 1973).
 The cost (about 100 million Euro) of building MS Norröna presented Smyril with financial difficulties, and public support had to guarantee the Faroese ship.